rich-iannone/posts/wes-works/index.md

 issues it finds through its `roborev fix` and `roborev refine` commands.
 The project has already reached version `0.26.0` with 55 releases, and it has attracted an engaged community of contributors.
-Wes himself has said that roborev has “totally transformed” his productivity, and one can easily see why: it closes the feedback loop on agent-generated code to something approaching real time.
+Wes himself has said that roborev has “totally transformed” his productivity.
+And you can easily see why as it closes the feedback loop on agent-generated code to something approaching real time.

 With the full productivity stack in place (session viewer, token monitor, code reviewer), Wes had essentially fired up the full machine.